 The Importance of the Reservation Department

 The role of the reservation department is not limited to making a reservation.
-It maintains records of the hotel occupancy, which help in planning sales and marketing strategies etc. The reservation department plays an important function for both the guest and the hotel.
+It maintains records of the hotel occupancy, which helps in planning sales and marketing strategies etc. The reservation department plays an important function for both the guest and the hotel.
 Below are some of the important functions of the reservation department in the hotels day to day operations.

 Importance of reservation department for the guests:

-1. Ensures room on arrival - A guest who makes a prior reservation is ensured of the required type of room, no of rooms for his entire stay in the city.
-This saves him from the difficulty of finding accommodation on arrival especially during peak seasons when most of the hotels are full.
+1. Ensures room on arrival – A guest who makes a prior reservation is ensured of the required type of room, no of rooms for his entire stay in the city.
+This saves him from the difficulty of finding accommodation on arrival, especially during peak seasons when most of the hotels are full.

-Importance of reservation department for the hotel:
+Importance of the reservation department for the hotel: